next-multilingual/next-multilingual/README.md

 }
 ```

 This allows a seamless experience across localized URLs when using a simple parameters such as a unique (numerical) identifiers.
-If your parameter itself needs to be localized, you will have to handle that logic yourself before rehydrating the URLs.
+If your parameter itself needs to be localized, you will have to handle that logic yourself.

-A fully working example can be found in the [language picker component example](./example/components/LanguagePicker.tsx).

 ## Translation Process 🈺